filecoin-project/specs/src/systems/filecoin_mining/storage_mining/mining_cycle.md

 {{< diagram src="./diagrams/timing.png" title="Mining Cycle Timing" >}}

 The mining cycle relies on receiving and producing blocks concurrently.
 The sequence of these events in time is given by the timing diagram above.
-The upper row represents the conceptual consumption channel consisting of successive receiving periods `Rx` during which nodes validate and select blocks as chain heads.
-The lower row is the conceptual production channel made up of a period of mining `M` followed by a period of transmission `Tx`.
+The upper row represents the conceptual consumption channel consisting of successive receiving periods `Rx` during which nodes validate incoming blocks.
+The lower row is the conceptual production channel made up of a period of mining `M` followed by a period of transmission `Tx` (which lasts long enough for blocks to propagate throughout the network).
 The lengths of the periods are not to scale.

-Blocks are received and validated during `Rx` up to the end of the epoch.
-At the beginning of the next epoch, the heaviest tipset is computed from the blocks received during `Rx`, used as the head to build on during `M`.
-If mining is successful a block is transmitted during `Tx`.
-The epoch boundaries are as shown.
+Blocks are received and validated during `Rx` up to the epoch's cutoff, propagation delay after the end of the epoch.
+At the cutoff, the miner computes the heaviest tipset from the blocks received during `Rx`, used as the head to build on during the next mining period `M`.
+If mining is successful, the miner sets the block's timestamp to the epoch boundary and waits until then to release it.
+Blocks are transmitted during `Tx`.
+The epoch boundary and cutoff are as shown.

 In a fully synchronized network most of period `Rx` does not see any network traffic, only the period lined up with `Tx`.
-In practice we expect blocks from previous epochs to propagate during the remainder of `Rx`.
+In practice we expect blocks from previous epochs to propagate during the remainder of `Rx`. **These blocks should be rejected after the cutoff, as should any incoming blocks from the future**.
 We also expect differences in operator mining time to cause additional variance.

 This sequence of events applies only when the node is in the `CHAIN_FOLLOW` syncing mode.
 Nodes in other syncing modes do not mine blocks.

+In short, a miner's cycle in `CHAIN_FOLLOW` is as follows:

+- at epoch n's cutoff, assemble heaviest tipset from epoch n,
+- mine for epoch n + 1 and upon finding a block set block's timestamp to the next boundary (between n + 1 and n + 2),
+- broadcast the block at the wall clock time corresponding to its timestamp,
+- receive new blocks for propagation delay longer, until epoch n+1's cutoff,
+- restart.

 ## Full Miner Lifecycle